Theories & Philosophy of Detoxification

 - Treatment should continue for at least 30 minutes.
 Longer treatments are not harmful.

-- When finished remove the pack and wide residual oil with clothe.
+- When finished, remove the pack and wide residual oil with clothing.
 Easy Peasy!

 **Wool can be stored in the refrigerator in a container.
 It can be reused 20-25 times, after which it should be washed or dry-cleaned.

 COPs can be done daily.
 They are instrumental during a fast or cleansing program.
 You may also use COPs for indigestion, abdominal discomfort, gas, and cramping.

 Do not use heat with uterine growths, bleeding, pregnancy, ulcers, or while menstruating.
 Do not fall asleep while using the electric heating pad.